DaemonAlchemist/unstateless/README.md

 However, you can also use `useLocalStorage` directly if you need custom serialize/deserialize functions.

+---

 ### `useDerivedState: <T>(indexes:string[], extractor:((...args:any[]) => T)) => T`

-The `useDerivedState` hook allows components to depend on derived data from one or more shared state values.
-This hook is optimized so that even if the source state changes, the component will not rerender unless the derived data also changes.
+The `useDerivedState` hook allows components to derive new state data from one or more shared state values.
+The main purpose of this hook is to prevent unnecessary rerenders;  Even if the source state variables change, components that use the `useDerivedState` hook will not re-render unless the derived data also changes.

 The `indexes` parameter defines which state the hook depends on.
-The values of those state variables will be passed in order to the `extractor` function.
-Note that the extractor function also needs to return a sane value if any or all of the source variables are undefined.
+The values of those state variables will be passed as arguments in that order to the `extractor` function.

+`Note`: The extractor function may run before the shared state variables have been initialized, so it also needs to return a sane value if any or all of the source variables are undefined.

+---

+### `inject: <A extends {}, B extends {}>(injector:Injector<A, B>) => (Component:React.ComponentType<B>) => (props:A) => JSX.Element`

+The `inject` function creates a connector function given an injector function.
+The connector function will create a higher-order component that will inject the props into a given component.
+It works in a similar manner to react-redux's `connect` function.

+Injectors should have the signature `(props:ExistingProps) => ExistingProps & NewProps`.
+In other words, injectors should include the existing props in the return object along with any new props it defines.
+Note that injectors can also depend on properties from other injectors as long as the required properties are injected first (ie. the injector for the required props is to the left of the injector that requires them.
+See the `injectCurrentScreen` example above).

+---

 ### `mergeProps`

 The `mergeProps` function is used to chain together several property injectors.
 Under the hood, it is simply a function compositor that composites the injectors from left to right.
-It expects the injector functions to have the signature `(props:ExistingProps) => ExistingProps & NewProps`.
-In other words, an injector function should include the existing props in the return object along with any new props it defines.
-Note that injectors can also depend on properties from other injectors as long as the required properties are injected first (ie. the injector for the required props is to the left of the injector that requires them.
-See the `injectCurrentScreen` example above).

-### `inject: <A extends {}, B extends {}>(injector:Injector<A, B>) => (Component:React.ComponentType<B>) => (props:A) => JSX.Element`

-The `inject` function creates a connector function given an injector function.
-The connector function will create a higher-order component that will inject the props into a given component.
-It works in a similar manner to Redux's `connect` function.

 ```typescript
 const injector = mergeProps(injectThis, injectThat, injectSomethingElse);